oyvindstegard/privmnt/README.md

 If the paths are wrong, adjust to suit your Linux distro by editing the privmnt script directly.

+I recommend adding passwordless sudo privileges when using this tool, because several cryptsetup operations require root privileges to function, and you will be prompted for your password potentially multiple times for a single privmnt invocation.
+You can avoid that by adding the following to `/etc/sudoers.d/MY_USERNAME-privmnt`, where `MY_USERNAME` should be replaced by your actual username:

+    $ sudo visudo /etc/sudoers.d/privmnt-MY_USERNAME

+add:

+    Cmnd_Alias PRIVMNT = /sbin/cryptsetup *, /bin/lsblk *, /bin/mount *, /bin/umount *
+    MY_USERNAME ALL=NOPASSWD: PRIVMNT

+Save and exit.
+Sudo will validate the syntax.

 ## Usage

     Use: privmnt COMMAND [DIR] [OPTIONS]